 The blood of a healthy person stays at the slightly alkaline level of pH 7.3, which will not host infections and viruses.
 When the blood tends toward acidity, symptoms such as irritability or hypersensitivity occur.
 The blood of those with headaches or dizziness, stiff shoulders, insomnia, or those who have stomach cancer or diabetes is acidic.
 Ume and umeboshi help the system adjust to slightly alkaline pH level.

 If the stomach is weak, or if the secretion of stomach fluids is retarded through improper diet and lifestyle, germs find their way into the small intestine.
 This can be the take-off site for illness.
 Ume products contain a natural agent called perilhidehyde that, when ingested, helps clear the intestinal tract of undesirable bacteria.
 Citric acid, also found in Ume, enhances the function of the liver and gallbladder.

 A common food craving during pregnancy is pickles.
 The craving may be a sign of a lack in the woman’s blood of adequate calcium for the developing fetus.
 The sour flavor draws calcium from her teeth and bones to make it available to the baby.
 This explains the old adage, “Every pregnancy costs a tooth.”
 The citric acid of Ume heightens calcium retention from our goods.
 In addition, Ume is a superior source of readily assailable calcium.
 Many women enjoy Ume (particularly the extract form) as a remedy for morning sickness and as an agent to aid in the absorption of calcium.

-For those times when you slip from a healthful diet and lifestyle, when you’re traveling when your resistance is low or when you feel “off,” you might allow Ume to assist.
-Ume and umeboshi products are available at quality natural food stores or here online.
+For those times when you slip from a healthy diet or when you’re traveling or your resistance is low, allow the mighty Ume to assist you!

 Reference “The Whole Foods Encyclopedia“, one of my favorite reference books for many years.